ryan95f/yamlator/README.md

 ## Creating a basic schema

-Schemas in Yamlator are comprised of rules, rulesets and enums in a `.ys` file.
+Schemas in Yamlator are comprised of rules, rulesets and enums, which are defined in a Yamlator schema (with a `.ys` extension) file.

-In the Yamlator schema file, the entry point is defined in a `schema` block, which is the required as a minimum to validate a file.
+In the Yamlator schema, the entry point is defined in a `schema` block.
+As a minimum, a schema block must be defined for Yamlator to validate a file.
 For example:

 ```text
 schema {